EvilMitch/CTF/Kioptrix_2.md

 Nmap done: 256 IP addresses (3 hosts up) scanned in 3.17 seconds
 ```

 Here we can do some deducting, 10.0.2.1 only has Port 53 open, which isn't overly useful.
-10.0.2.4 is looking much better, as it appears to be hosting something due to Port 443 (HTTPS) being open, which indicates to me that there is a Website running on it.
+10.0.2.4 is looking much better, as it appears to be hosting something due to Port 80 (HTTP) being open, which indicates to me that there is a website running on it.
 It also has Port 3306 (MySQL) which is vulnerable to SQLI exploits, so it'll be good to test this out.
 ```
 10.0.2.4/index.php
 ```